Salvation Army under new leadership

-The Salvation Army of Owensboro has recently welcomed Lts.
+The Salvation Army of Owensboro — which serves Daviess, Hancock, McLean and Ohio counties — has recently welcomed Lts.
 Carla and Victor Haworth as its new officers.

 And the pair seemed to be adjusting to it all so far.